 Sarx is a registered charity (No: 1170976) founded on the belief that creation is the very outpouring of God’s love.

-The aim of Sarx is to respond and witness to this divine love by encouraging Christians to strive toward a world in which all animals are enabled to live with dignity, freedom and peace.
+The aim of Sarx is to respond and witness to this divine love by encouraging Christians to strive towards a world in which all animals are enabled to live with dignity, in freedom and in peace.

 Our activities include:

-- Engaging Christians in UK churches, colleges and communities through theological presentations.
+- Engage Christians in UK churches, colleges and communities through theological presentations.

-- Promoting Biblical reflection, study and prayer through an extensive collection of articles, interviews and resources.
+- Encourage Biblical reflection, study and prayer through an extensive collection of articles, interviews and other features.

-- Providing education and support for Christians to engage theologically and practically with animal issues through events as well as printed and digital resources.
+- Provide education and support for Christians to engage theologically and practically with animals and animal issues.

 For more on what we believe visit the what we believe page.